Crymepunk/rajikaru-bot/README.md

 3. Change the name of `config.def.json` to `config.json` and change the required fields.

 The required ones are token, clientId and User ID.
-You can get your user id by enabling developer mode on discord, right clicking yourself and clicking
+You can get your user id by enabling developer mode on discord, right clicking yourself and clicking:

 ![image](https://user-images.githubusercontent.com/66682497/151679095-fc0025b5-ebc8-4ed3-ba46-f535cf2ac85b.png)